 There are various versions of free software that can be used to securely "wipe" a hard drive and/or USB flash drive.

 - Darik's Boot and Nuke (DBAN) - Good for any magnetic hard disk drive, not for USB flash drives or SSD drives

 - Roadkill's Disk Wipe - Good for USB flash drives and easy to use

 If the drive is inoperable and can't be wiped with a software solution, physical destruction by the following methods can either make the drive completely unusable or destroy the data.

 - Breaking, drilling, and/or pulverizing the actual disk

-- Using a magnetic degausser approved by the Department of Defense
+- Using a magnetic degausser approved by the U.S. Department of Defense